ctudel/LeaveSmarter/README.md

 location, and the application does the rest for you.

 ## Usage
 Note that the location name processing is limited to the map being used.
-If your location name, does not show, input the coordinates for your location and it should reflect properly on the map.
+If your location name(s) show as invalid, input the address for your location --- use coordinates if the address has not been added to the map.

 The source code is simply here for those interested, but the link below provides this application ready-to-use.
 <https://leavesmarter.vercel.app>